SrikarL123/Auto-EDA/README.md

 ---

+⚠️ Note: This app is hosted on Render's free tier.
+If it hasn't been used for a while, it may take 30-60 seconds to wake up on the first visit.
+Just wait a moment and try again!

 ## 📌 Inspired By

 This project was inspired by the article [Agentic AI Pipeline to Automate EDA](https://amanxai.com) by Aman Kharwal, extended with a Node.js backend, secure API handling, a KPI Expert agent, and a full web interface.